 Master Agreement Between the Government of the Province of Alberta and the Alberta Union of Provincial Employees

-Effective April 24, 2019, when a new Permanent or Temporary position is created or when a vacancy occurs, and the Employer intends to fill through competition the Employer shall post the position(s).
+When a new Permanent or Temporary position is created or when a vacancy occurs, and the Employer intends to fill through competition the Employer shall post the position(s).
 Such postings shall be posted electronically for not less than seven (7) calendar days.

 The posting shall contain the following information: